xinming-an/xinming-an.github.io/_pages/about.md

 biomarkers of posttraumatic outcomes was highlighted by Digital Psychiatry and Neuroscience ([Youtube video](https://www.youtube.com/watch?v=4i3QrdNy6to)).
 * May, 2025: <span style="color: red;">[Honor]</span> Congratulations to Bridget
-Lin on receiving the highest distinction for her thesis, which focused on developing advanced prediction tools for posttraumatic pain and PTSD leveraging high-dimensional methylation data.
+Lin on receiving the highest honor for her thesis, which focused on developing advanced prediction tools for posttraumatic pain and PTSD leveraging high-dimensional methylation data.
 * May, 2025: <span style="color: red;">[Honor]</span> Congratulations to Razmin
-Bari on receiving the highest distinction for her thesis, which examined the causal effect of peritraumatic stress on posttraumatic pain.
+Bari on receiving the highest honor for her thesis, which examined the causal effect of peritraumatic stress on posttraumatic pain.